ChristianFong1120/UCSC-CSE-13s-Assignments/README.md

 # UCSC-CSE-13s-Assignments

-## This repository stores code for notable assignments of the Fall 2021 offering of CSE13s at the University of California, Santa Cruz
+This repository stores code for notable assignments of the Fall 2021 offering of CSE13s at the University of California, Santa Cruz.